Seed Fund for Research and Training (SFRT)

 Southeast Asian nationals outside of the above-mentioned SEARCA network who are regular employees of development organizations, academic institutions, and government agencies of any of the SEA countries may likewise be considered.

-Subject Matter: The proposed project should be aligned with Inclusive and Sustainable Agricultural and Rural Development (ISARD), the overarching theme of SEARCA's 10th Five Year Plan (FY 2014/2015 - 2018/2019), along at least one of the following elements:
+Subject Matter: The proposed project should be aligned with Accelerating Transformation Through Agricultural Innovation (ATTAIN), the overarching theme of SEARCA's 11th Five Year Plan (FY 2020/2021 – 2024/2025), along at least one of the following priority areas:

 - Innovative and is accompanied by an appropriate plan for developing it into a potentially large-scale research/training program greatly relevant to the agricultural and rural development needs of the region;